-Our newsletter is emailed fortnightly on a Wednesday.
+Our newsletter is emailed fortnightly on even weeks (by Friday).
 This is a most important part of home/school communication.
 The newsletter keeps you informed of school events as well as policy and procedures and interesting activities going on around the school.
 Please advise office staff of the email address you would like the newsletter sent to or if there are any changes in email.